muhammadmanwar/cheaphone/Cheaphone_V1_Plan.md

   sudo raspi-config
   # Interface Options > Enable SPI and I2C
   ```
-- Update system (may take a WHILE, the wifi on the pi zero 2 w is not very powerful):
+- Update system (may take a WHILE, the wifi on the pi zero 2 w is not very fast):

   ```bash
   sudo apt update && sudo apt upgrade -y